jimon/fgdesignpatterns21/markdown/03_state.md

 ## Automata theory

-- Theoretical computer science.
+- Theoretical computer science
-- Well defined.
+- Well defined
-- Formal.
+- Formal
-- Works.
+- Works
-- Most of what we do in programming can be observed through lens of automata theory and reasoned with formal tools.
+- Most of what we do in programming can be observed through lens of automata theory and reasoned with formal tools

 # Deterministic finite-state machine (DFA)